Update: Utopia Foods Recalls Enoki Mushrooms Over Listeria Contamination

 The UPC 810023170303 is located on the back of the package.
 The product code, RY3428A or RY3434A, is on the front bottom.
 The recalled products were distributed from CA, NY, and PA through produce distributors or wholesalers to retail stores nationwide.
 This recall began on April 20, 2021.

 H&C Food Inc. is recalling 7.05 OZ (200 G) of imported Korean Enoki mushrooms for potential listeria contamination.
 The recalled mushrooms were distributed to New York, Maryland, and Virginia through Great Wall Supermarkets between February 15, 2020, and March 5, 2020.

 Guan's Mushroom Recall

-Affected mushrooms were sold in a clear plastic package with the description “Enoki Mushroom” in English, Korean and French, and Guan’s logo in the front.
-The UPC code 859267007013 and package code 14-1 are on the back of packaging.
+Affected mushrooms were sold in a clear plastic package with the description “Enoki Mushroom” in English, Korean, and French, and Guan’s logo on the front.
+The UPC 859267007013 and package code 14-1 are on the back of the packaging.

 Do I Have an Enoki Mushrooms Lawsuit?

 The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Enoki Mushrooms Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one developed symptoms of food poisoning after eating Enoki Mushrooms, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.